Intent - What we are trying to achieve?

 At Yealmpstone Farm Primary School we are committed to providing at least two hours of high quality PE per week for all our pupils.
 These two hours comprise of:

-Play leaders, Sports Council and Sports prefects are also trained to lead PE in the school at a child-to-child level.
+Sports Council and Sports prefects are trained to lead PE in the school at a peer level.
 They provide feedback to staff and help ensure that break and lunch are fun, active and happy.
+These children also act as a school voice and help to guide and develop PE, school sport and physical activity.

 Impact - What difference will this make?